haugene/docker-transmission-openvpn/docs/faq.md

 *Procedure*
 1. create a text file with username and password in it, each on a separate line: eg:
-For this example we will pretend, it is located at: `./openvpn-credentials.txt`
+For this example, we will assume it is located at `./openvpn-credentials.txt`
 ```
 this_is_my_username
 this_is_my_password